 'Shape Of Water' Creators Sued Over Plagiarism Claims As Oscars Approach

 Less than two weeks before the Academy Awards, a leading best picture nominee has been slapped with a high-profile lawsuit.
-In a complaint filed Wednesday in U.S. District Court, the estate of Paul Zindel alleges The Shape of Water "brazenly copies the story, elements, characters, and themes" of a 1969 work by the Pulitzer Prize-winning playwright.
+In a complaint filed Wednesday in U.S. District Court in the Central District of California, the estate of Paul Zindel alleges The Shape of Water "brazenly copies the story, elements, characters, and themes" of a 1969 work by the Pulitzer Prize-winning playwright.

 The estate has sued director Guillermo Del Toro and associate producer Daniel Kraus, with whom del Toro says he crafted the film's premise, for stealing ideas from Zindel's Let Me Hear You Whisper — a play that also features a female janitor bonding with a supernatural aquatic creature and attempting to rescue it from a secret research laboratory's nefarious uses.
 The suit also names the companies responsible for the production and distribution of The Shape of Water and a planned novel based on the movie.